KSP-CKAN/CKAN/Spec.md

 ###### `#/ckan/http/:url`

-Indicates data should be fetched from a HTTP server, using the `:url` provided.
+Indicates that data should be fetched from an HTTP server, using the `:url` provided.
 For example:

 ```yaml
 $kref: '#/ckan/http/https://mysite.com/download_my_mod'